iDevoid/stygis/README.md

 ├── cmd                                 # Packages that provide support for a specific program that is being built
-      ├── user                          # domain name to make things more orgenized ├── rest                    # Entry point of main application based on REST technology ├── internal                            # Contains all application packages ├── constants                     # For declaring all constants variable based on it's entity, declaring with full name descripting it
+      ├── user                          # domain name to make things more orgenized ├── rest                    # Entry point of main application based on REST technology ├── internal                            # Contains all application packages (all functions must have return) ├── constants                     # For declaring all constants variable based on it's entity, declaring with full name descripting it
             ├── model                   # model is where the declaration of structs are being written ├── query                   # where query is being declared for storage sql, and it's better using sqlx naming system for passing the parameters